 in the New York City public school system, focusing on social movements.
 He returned to Boston in 2007 to begin the Jewish Organizing Initiative (JOIN) where he received community organizing training and began his career as a youth organizer at Dorchester Bay Youth Force.

 During his ten years as the Youth Force Director, Dan co-founded the Youth Jobs Coalition.
 Most recently, he has been interested in how to connect his spiritual path and his organizing work.
 Dan is currently exploring this and other key questions through his work at both the IOWA Project and Episcopal

-Sam is the Communications and Operations Coordinator at the Inside Out Wisdom and Action Project, based on the other side of the country in Los Angeles.
+Sam is the Communications and Development Director at the Inside Out Wisdom and Action Project, based on the other side of the country in Los Angeles.
 She is a storyteller, designer, artist, and organizer, inspired by art's transformative ability to influence social movements and drive change.

 Sam began organizing in 2016 with IfNotNow, and has continued using art as a tool within many Jewish organizing spaces.
 She has worked to develop communications strategies for various grassroots campaigns, allowing them to reach more folks with an impactful message.